iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Requires bluetooth to be on to work correctly.
+Not bad, but not great either.
+Also has not updated since 10:54pm which is when I downloaded the app 2days ago.
+So did it work while I was out shopping?
+Can't tell.
+Good concept but the final product seems to be glitched.<br> :date: __2020-10-24 06:19:16__

+> Does not update or refresh.
+I have to clear the storage and restart the App for it to update and refresh<br> :date: __2020-10-23 04:03:23__

+> Only time it has ever updated was on initial install.
+Since then, nothing.
+Junk app.<br> :date: __2020-10-19 00:30:07__

 > App installed and loaded fine.
 It now refuses to refresh from the time it was downloaded and installed.
 If this app refuses to refresh as it is supposed to, what good does it do me??<br> :date: __2020-10-16 20:09:29__

 > Does not update.
 If it is not updating why have it on my phone.
 I will use it when its start working.<br> :date: __2020-10-16 04:05:36__